Things To Do In Nova Scotia

 Picture Perfect Tours

-This was our first photography-related tour we’ve ever taken and we loved it.
+This was the first photography-related tour we’ve ever taken and we loved it.
 Geordie is just an awesome guy who not only took us to some great photogenic locations at Peggy’s Cove but also taught us a lot about the history of Nova Scotia.
 In addition, we learned a lot about photography itself and how to make better use of our cameras.
 Highly recommended.

 Learn more at www.pictureperfecttours.ca.